Tourism Division Contact

-Residents can help operators monitor the success of this program by providing feedback to the Juneau Convention and Visitor’s Bureau.
-You can contact the Tourism Hotline by sending an email to: firstname.lastname@example.org.
+Residents can help operators monitor the success of this program by providing feedback to Travel Juneau.
+You can contact the Tourism Hotline by visiting their website at TravelJuneau.com/tbmp.
 This is the best method to ensure your concern is viewed and responded to in a timely manner.
-You may also register your concerns by calling the hotline at 907-586-6774 after April 30th.

-If you need immediate assistance from a tourism operator, please call the tourism operator directly.
-(The list of operators will be published as soon as it is available.)
+If you need immediate assistance from a tourism operator, please call the tourism operator directly at TravelJuneau.com

 - Assembly Committee of the Whole (handles responsibilities formerly handled by the Planning and Policy Committee)